vegetabill/brainbox-design-site/_drafts/clean-room-code.md

 So far so good.

 Now imagine this runs in production for awhile but then we notice a problem.
-Once a review achieves a bunch of Like’s, it will just stay at the #1 spot forever since it is at the top of the pile and is therefore most likely to receive further Like’s (especially since we don’t have any downvoting).
+Once a review achieves a bunch of Likes, it will just stay at the #1 spot forever since it is at the top of the pile and is therefore most likely to receive further Like’s (especially since we don’t have any downvoting).

 The product team does some thinking and then decides we want to **give recent reviews a higher weight**, to allow new reviews to have a fair chance of getting some Like’s.